ampae/chinatown-front/README.md

 ## IDEA

-HTML5 Framework that reuse single unmodified HTML5 file for every view that contain all usual sections and never have to be edited.
-View is altered by different CSS3 file.
-Content is taken from JSON files for all HTML5 sections by using JavaScript or PHP.
+HTML5 Framework that reuses one unchanged HTML5 file for each view that contains all the usual sections and never needs to be edited.
+The view is changed by another CSS3 file.
+Page structure is not dependent on any grid system.
+Content comes from JSON files for all HTML5 sections using JavaScript or PHP.

 ## DEMO